Apply for levy transfer funding

 To gain maximum benefit from the levy funds, bids will be prioritised using the following criteria:

 - Priority 1: A non-levy payer who can only access apprenticeships via a transfer of funds

 - Priority 2: No one left behind: Creating apprenticeship opportunities for disadvantaged groups who live in Brighton & Hove. (e.g. care leavers; NEETs; those with disabilities; long term unemployed)

 - Priority 3: Supporting learn to earn transitions: an apprenticeship that provides a career change at any stage to earn and learn whether a new apprentice, current apprentice or existing member of staff that clearly demonstrates progression.
 (E.g. progression of level for the individual, or Higher or Degree Apprenticeships)

 - Priority 4: Enabling businesses and workers to benefit from growth.
 Apprenticeships from key employment sectors of the City that are driving growth such as Creative, Digital & Information Technology (CDIT), Financial Services, Health & Social Care and Tourism

 - applications will be administered by officers at Brighton & Hove City Council

 - transfers can only be made against a named apprentice.
 If your bid is successful, ‘approval in principle’ will be granted until the apprentice has been recruited and the learning provider has confirmed eligibility

-- We will open up opportunities to bid for transfer funds throughout the year, dependant on available funds.
+- we will open up opportunities to bid for transfer funds throughout the year, dependent on available funds

 - applicants will be contacted within two weeks of the deadline to confirm the outcome of their bid